oilrocks/xmrcf/README.md

 The container supports multiple pools, username, password by environment varibales.
-Container is preconfigured for Minergate.com
-Miner will be compiled at start time to get best out of your CPU arch.
+Container is preconfigured for Minergate.com and optimized for Cloud foundry based platforms Miner will be compiled at start time to get best out of your CPU arch.

 # Environment Variables with defaults